-Answers from Peter C. Amadio, M.D.
+Answer From Peter C. Amadio, M.D.

-Nerve-gliding exercises — one type of carpal tunnel exercise — are meant to help the median nerve move normally, but they can sometimes worsen symptoms.
+Carpal tunnel syndrome is caused by compression of the median nerve as it passes through the carpal tunnel and under the transverse carpal ligament at the wrist.
+Nerve-gliding exercises — one type of carpal tunnel exercise — might help the median nerve move normally, but might worsen symptoms.
 If a median nerve remains trapped, nerve-gliding exercises can stretch, irritate or injure the nerve.

 If your doctor recommends carpal tunnel exercises, start them gradually to ensure they don't cause more harm than good.

 Peter C. Amadio, M.D.

 - Ballestero-Perez R, et al. Effectiveness of nerve-gliding exercises on carpal tunnel syndrome: A systematic review.
 Journal of Manipulative and Physiological Therapeutics.
 2017;40:50.

 - Kothari MJ.
 Treatment of carpal tunnel syndrome. http://www.uptodate.com/home.
 Accessed Feb.
 24, 2017.